-Nivolumab, an anti-PD-1 inhibitor, has been approved in France in treatment of first-line BRAF wild-type advanced melanoma and of advanced non-small cell lung cancer after platinum-based chemotherapy, with an approximate monthly processing cost of €5,550 per patient.
-The objective of our study was to evaluate efficacy and correct use of anti-PD1 antibodies in daily practice since its approvals.
+Nivolumab and pembrolizumab have been approved in France in treatment of several metastatic cancers, with an approximate monthly processing cost of €5,550 per patient.
+The objective of our study was to evaluate efficacy and correct use of these anti-PD1 antibodies in daily practice since its approvals.

 Clinical trial identification